 What Are the Risks of a Spay?

 It's important for a veterinarian to thoroughly examine the dog and perform lab work prior to surgery.
 These procedures may reveal health issues that increase the dog's risk of complications during and after surgery.
 In cases where an underlying health problem is found, the veterinarian may recommend further diagnostics, like additional lab work, radiographs, ultrasound, and additional lab tests prior to anesthesia.
 The vet may adjust the anesthesia protocol for the dog's safety.
-Or, the vet may decide that anesthesia is not safe for the dog.
+Or, the vet may decide that anesthesia is not safe for the dog at this time.

 Overall, the prognosis for recovery is excellent in healthy dogs.